NZ skies ready for celestial show of up to '20 meteors an hour'

 Three meteor showers combining to provide a celestial firework display are expected throughout the night.

-Otago Museum director and astronomer Ian Griffin said tonight's show would be beautiful.
+Otago Museum director and astronomer Ian Griffin said tonight's show would be beautiful, with 10 to 20 meteors expected to be visible every hour - and not just tonight but all through the weekend.

 "These showers have been observed by astronomers over the last decade or more in some cases.
 They regularly appear this time of year and this year it's almost perfect conditions because the moon is new today and that means the sky is really dark."

-He told Morning Report that anyone with a spot well away from lights could enjoy the show.
+He told Morning Report that anyone - including in cities - with a spot well away from streetlights and other sources of light could enjoy the show.

 Any time of the night was good, he said, but "the meteors are going to be easier to see and brighter after midnight".